zhaofeng-shu33/principal_sequence_of_partition/README.md

 # Python binding
 Disabled by default.
 The binding requires boost-python library.
-To enable it, run `cmake` with `-DUSE_PYTHON=ON`
+To enable it, run `cmake` with `-DUSE_PYTHON=ON` To make it independent of boost dynamic library, static linking should be enabled in CMAKE configuration.

 ## Demo code
 ![](example.png)